 The Centre for East European and International Studies (ZOiS) is an independent, international, publicly funded research institute.
-It focuses on foundational and policy relevant academic research on Eastern Europe and shares the results with policy-makers, the media and the broader public.
+It focuses on foundational and socially relevant academic research on Eastern Europe and shares the results with policy-makers, the media and the broader public.

 Eastern Europe is in a state of flux.
 This has become particularly apparent in recent years, when supposed certainties have proved fragile in many post-Soviet countries.
 Not least, the conflict between Russia and Ukraine has shown that a broader perspective is needed to understand and respond appropriately to the diverse processes shaping the region.